hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-04-14

+For the last few day's, I've been talking about the platform concept that I'm stealing from Roc.
+I initially thought about platforms in terms of, CLI, desktop, servers, browsers; places where you can run your applications, that might look very different from each other.
+But I discovered that the platform concept is widely applicable, and can be used in more subtle ways.

+Earlier on, I talked about compile-time execution of Caterpillar code.
+This is a very different environment, with different considerations.
+And it's not an easy thing to do, if your language wasn't designed for it!
+Using Rust as an example again, at some point it gained `const fn`.
+But that didn't just solve the problem.
+What you can or can't do in a `const` context has been a perpetual topic ever since, with every new release unlocking at least a few more standard library functions.

+But what if your language can do nothing by default, and gets all its capabilities from an external platform?
+Then suddenly it's very easy.
+Because the compiler is just another platform, which can provide you with I/O primitives that are suitable for its context.
+Everything that can be powered by those I/O primitives _just works_.
+And everything else can still be made to work, as long as you manage to mock the required primitives.

 ## 2024-04-13

 Yesterday, I talked about the platform concept that I'm stealing from [Roc].